A few simple tips will help to organize your closet so that it’s neat, tidy, and functional.

 Once I got my closet organized and under control, it was time to start in on my clothes.
 That is proving to be much harder but I’ve already gotten rid of three bags of clothing that no longer works for me.

 My next step is to take the Adore Your Wardrobe course.
-This course is only open during certain times of the year and registration for this session ends on Sept 12, 2017.
+This course is only open during certain times of the year so you’ll want to watch for its open dates..
 However, there is also a free challenge to help you start getting your wardrobe under control.
 From Frustration to Functional will help if you’re not where you can take the whole course.
 As for me, I’m just sick and tired of making the wrong purchases and I’m ready to quit hating my closet.

 Before you leave be sure to check out Investing in Yourself is Never a Waste and Help!
 I Hate My Clothes.
 Both of these posts talk about how getting our closets and wardrobes under control is a necessity.